Symptoms of dementia

 - visuospatial skills – for example, problems judging distances (such as on stairs) and seeing objects in three dimensions,

 - orientation – for example, losing track of the day or date, or becoming confused about where they are.

 A person with dementia will also often have changes in their mood.
 For example, they may become frustrated or irritable, apathetic or withdrawn, anxious, easily upset or unusually sad.
-With some types of dementia, the person may see things that are not really there (visual hallucinations) or strongly believe things that are not true (delusions).

 Changes in behaviour